zhb23/BDD/README.md

 # BDD
 Haobin Zhou, Zhenyu Xiao, and Yimeng Xu
-Type of input: An N*M array, which represent
+Type of input: the number of doctors M, the number of residencies N. An N*M matrix, which represent the interest of doctors.